4ms/metamodule-plugin-sdk/docs/wav-file-stream.md

     static constexpr unint32_t Threshold = 2048; // min. frames to buffer before playing

     AsyncThread file_reader{this, [this] {
-        // Stop reading when we read end of file if (stream.is_eof())
+        // Stop reading when we reach end of file if (stream.is_eof())
             return;